 Transformed lymphoma can be difficult to treat but treatment options are improving all the time.
 Many people can be successfully treated.

 If you choose to research survival statistics, be cautious.
 Survival statistics don’t tell you what your individual outlook is – they only tell you how a group of people with a similar diagnosis did over a period of time.
 They are usually measured at least 5 or 10 years after treatment.
 This means that statistics only tell you how people did in the past.
 Those people might not have received the same treatment as you.
-The outlook for transformed lymphoma is much better now than it was before antibody therapies were available to treat lymphoma.
+The outlook for transformed lymphoma is much better now than it was before antibody therapies and other targeted therapies were available to treat lymphoma.

 Back to top